 VBoxManage.exe setextradata "VM Name" VBoxInternal/CPUM/CMPXCHG16B 1

 Make sure that the above command doesn’t return any error messages, successful execution will not return any messages.

-If you have latest VirtualBox version, skip this step 3.
+If you have the latest VirtualBox version, skip this step 3.

-4) Power on the virtual machine, installation will start smoothly.
+4) Power on the virtual machine, the installation will start smoothly.

-Select the second option to install fresh copy.
+Select the second option to install a fresh copy.

 5) You need to have or create a Microsoft online account to use Windows 8.1.
-Obviously internet connection should be available on physical host and virtual machine.
-The default settings of Network ‘Bridged Mode’ and connect it to physical network will allow internet connection inside virtual machine.
-So, you can login with your existing Microsoft account or create a new account from this screen.
+Obviously internet connection should be available on the physical host computer and virtual machine.
+The default network setting is ‘Bridged Mode’ and connecting it to the physical network will allow internet connection inside the virtual machine.
+So, you can log in with your existing Microsoft account or create a new account from this screen.

-6) As one of the new feature, you can connect and setup SkyDrive in next screen.
+6) As one of the new feature, you can connect and setup SkyDrive in the next screen.